NafisRayan/ThreeJS-Hand-Control-Panel/Readme.md

 ## Screenshots

-Here are some screenshots of the **GoFlix** app showcasing its key features and design:
+Here are some screenshots of the app showcasing its key features and design:

 <img src="handControl.png" alt="GoFlix Home Screen" width="250" />